-This plan is for when a child and or family have more complex needs, a My Assessment may be required to aid the understanding of the needs which will inform effective planning for the My Plan +.
-The My Assessment focuses on listening to the family to understand what is happening for them and what they need to help them make positive changes.
-A My Assessment draws together information from a range of practitioners onto one document so that a detailed analysis can be made and an action plan developed.
-The action plan is attached to My Assessment document so it becomes the My Plan + and the + denotes that it has been informed by a holistic assessment of need.
-The My Assessment like a My Plan requires a Lead Practitioner to coordinate the gathering of all information together and arranging for a Team Around the Child (TAC) or Team Around the Family (TAF) meeting to regularly review the My Plan +.
+This stage is for when a child and or family have more complex needs.
+The My Assessment focuses on listening to the family to understand what has happened and is happening for them, and what they need to help them make positive changes.
+A My Assessment draws together information from a range of practitioners (not just educators) onto one document so that a detailed analysis can be made of the needs and a plan of action developed, the My Plan+.

+The + denotes that the plan has been informed by a holistic assessment of need.
+The My Assessment like a My Plan requires a Lead Practitioner to coordinate the gathering of all information and arranging for a Team Around the Child (TAC) or Team Around the Family (TAF) meeting to regularly review the My Plan +.
 This will help the child and his/her family experience a more co-ordinated and joined up approach to achieve their actions within the plan.
-Information from the My Assessment and My Plan + will be used to inform whether or not a decision is required regarding moving forward to an Educational, Health and Care Plan, which is a statutory assessment.
+Information from the My Assessment and My Plan + will be used to inform the decision to apply for an Education Health Care Plan (EHCP), which is a statutory assessment.
 This will occur if the actions on the My Plan + are not being met and further support is required.